SteveRuble/Bloomn/readme.md

 Bloomn provides a modern, high performance bloom filter implementation.

-### Features
+## Features

 - Provides a very low allocation API for demanding scenarios
 - Provides a simpler API for simpler scenarios
 - Bloom filter state can be exported, serialized, and imported
-- Integrates with standard .NET dependency injection framework.
+- Integrates with standard .NET dependency injection framework

+## Examples